Xentrics/Praecapatus/README.txt

 		- interaction events														+
 			- open shopUI															++
 - CONVERSATIONS
-	- conversations can be preset using graphml based graphs (i.e. using yEd) ++
+	- conversations can be preset using GraphML based graphs (i.e. using Gephi) ++
 	- graphml files can be loaded as TextAssets with ending .txt or .xml	  	++
 	- the loader can be found as a method inside class 'Conversation'		  	++
 - MAP
 	- loading, saving
 	- dynmaic generation